 We only had 3 days in Tokyo and one of those was spent visiting Tokyo DisneySea.
 I do feel like we packed a bit in but there’s also quite a bit we missed which is means that I need to return one day soon.
+There are also a number of unusual and weird things to do in Tokyo that are a little off the radar that would be a lot of fun also.
 We recently had a Japanese exchange student stay with us for Kyoto, she was so lovely, spoke great english and was a pleasure to have around.
 I promised her when she left (in a highly emotional state) that we would visit within 2 years!
 Suppose I have set myself a task!
+This time there is one experience at the top of my list, visiting the snow monkeys at Yamanouchi.

-So what did we get up to in Tokyo, without further ado, here are my must see Tokyo attractions:
+So what did we get up to in Tokyo, without further ado, here are my top Tokyo attractions for kids:

 I love visiting Disney parks, I think they are a magical wonderland for kids.
 I love to watch the excitement on my kids faces when they get to experience these places.
 Which Disney park to visit was a big decision for me in Tokyo as we didn’t have time to visit both.
 We had already visited Hong Kong Disneyland and I knew that we would be visiting California Disneyland this Christmas so it made sense that we would visit DisneySea.
 DisneySea is the only one of it’s kind anywhere in the world and has a nautical exploration theme.